Betty Grable: Early life

-Elizabeth Ruth Grable was born on December 18, 1916 in St. Louis, Missouri, the youngest of three children of Lillian Rose (née Hofmann; 1889–1964) and John Conn Grable (1883–1954), a stockbroker.
-Her siblings were Marjorie Lucille Arnold (nee Grable; 1909–1980) and John Karl "Jackie" Grable (1914–1916).
-The Grable children were of Dutch, English, German, Swiss German, and Irish ancestry.
+Grable was born on December 18, 1916, in St. Louis, Missouri, the youngest of three children of Lillian Rose (née Hofmann) and John Conn Grable, a stockbroker.
+Her second cousin was silent-film actress Virginia Pearson.

+Her siblings were Marjorie Lucille Arnold (née Grable) and John Karl "Jackie" Grable.
+The Grable children were of Dutch, English, German, Swiss German and Irish ancestry.
 Nicknamed Betty as a child, she was pressured by her mother to become a performer.
-She was entered in multiple beauty contests, many of which she won or for which she achieved considerable attention.
-Despite her success, she suffered from having a fear of crowds and sleepwalking.
+She was entered into multiple beauty contests, winning many and receiving considerable attention.
+Despite her success, she suffered from a fear of crowds and somnambulism.